kdflint/alliance-ship/docs/Ubuntu_Install_Instructions.md

 There are also two other files that must be updated: alliance/email_settings.py (information concerning email service) and alliance/backlog/github_settings.py (information used to interact with the github API).

 The system can notify users through email when an error on modules import/export occurs.
-Configuration can be done in the file email_settings.py.
-As an example, to send the emails using gmail service, one could configure the file as shown below:
+Configuration for this optional feature should be done using environment variables.

-	# Email configuration
+One way to do this is to edit the system file /etc/environment, by adding something like the following:

-	EMAIL_USE_TLS = True
+	# Alliance email configuration
-	EMAIL_HOST = 'smtp.gmail.com'
+	SMTP_SERVER = 'smtp.gmail.com'
-	EMAIL_HOST_USER = 'exampleName@gmail.com'
+	SMTP_USER = 'exampleName@gmail.com'
-	EMAIL_HOST_PASSWORD = 'myPassword'
+	SMTP_PASSWORD = 'myPassword'
-	EMAIL_PORT = 587
+	SMTP_PORT = 587
-	EMAIL_RECIPIENT_LIST = ['exampleName2@gmail.com']
+	SMTP_RECIPIENT_LIST = ['exampleName2@gmail.com']

 The main functionality of the system is the integration with the GitHub API.
 In order to put this integration to work there are some pre-requirements that must be met: